platform-experience/serviceportal-widget-library/highcharts/pe-bar-chart/README.md

 Installation is very simple, you can just download the update set "pe-contact-slider-update-set.xml" and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 ## Configuration

-This is a update for joe.
-He says it will work this time